Plant-Based Fashion: What It Means For You And The World Around You

 What Materials Do You See In Plant-Based Fashion?

 Along with eco-friendly dyes, this fashion movement takes advantage of a wide range of different materials made strictly from plants.
 Some of the most popular ones include cotton, bamboo, hemp, and Modal, a unique sustainable fabric that comes from beech groves.
+Modal is also processed in a closed loop system that keeps chemicals contained.

 The materials used in plant-based fashion are often known for being durable, breathable, and amazingly low-maintenance.
 In other words, the materials used in plant-based clothes are a testament to what fashion should be.